apl-cornell/SCIF/docs/LanguageBasics/information-flow-control.md

 `trustedCounter` is labeled as `owner`, meaning that the integrity level of `trustedCounter` is `owner`.
 In other words, only principals trusted by address `owner` can influence its value directly or indirectly.

-A label can be as simple as one single principal.
+A label can be as simple as a single principal.
 It can also be a complicated combination of multiple principals.
 See later sections for details.